Written by Angel Campa, Founder

 • Automated red flag detection for clause-level legal and operational risk

-• Structured JSON export for integration with Yardi, MRI, or any existing system
+• Structured Excel export for Yardi, MRI, or internal handoff

 • Direct CamAudit.io integration for CAM reconciliation workflows